-Both major and minor versions of the software may be installed concurrently on the same machine.
-For example, both Desktop 8.0 and 8.1 can be installed on the same machine.
+Both major and minor versions of the software can be installed concurrently on the same machine.
+For example, both Desktop 8.1 and 8.2 can be installed on the same machine.
 Uninstalling any previous versions is not necessary for a successful upgrade.
-It is important to know that if you are upgrading between maintenance releases (e.g., 8.0.5 to 8.0.6), the newer maintenance release will replace the older maintenance release, but again uninstalling the previous version is not necessary.
+It is important to know that if you are upgrading between maintenance releases (e.g., 8.1.8 to 8.1.9), the newer maintenance release will replace the older maintenance release; again, uninstalling the previous version is not necessary.

-Note: If you are upgrading to Tableau Desktop from a version prior to version 6.1, please contact Tableau Customer Service for a new product key that you will need before installing Tableau Desktop.
+Note: If you are upgrading to Tableau Desktop from a version prior to version 6.1, contact Tableau Customer Service for a new product key.

 Upgrading Tableau Desktop on the same machine

 - Ensure you have the latest supported database drivers installed on the machine.
-Refer to the Drivers page for more information.
+See the Drivers page for more information.

 - If you use Tableau Server, make sure that the Tableau Desktop upgrade will continue to be compatible with your version of Tableau Server.
-For more information, refer to the Desktop and Server Compatibility article.
+For more information, see the Desktop and Server Compatibility article.

 - Tableau recommends that power users within your organization test the upgraded version thoroughly before migrating the rest of the user-base to the new version.